 - There are two surgical services (orthopedic surgery, soft tissue surgery) in the Veterinary Medical Teaching Hospital (VMTH).
 A service consists of the faculty member, one or two residents, and sometimes 3-5 senior veterinary students.
 Surgical residents actively participate in client interviews, physical examinations, and interpretation of diagnostic procedures.
 The findings and interpretations of the resident are evaluated and extended by consultation with faculty surgeons, and with residents and faculty from the various support services.

 Operative experience is extensive in this program.
 At first the resident assists or operates under direct supervision; later primary responsibility is gradually transferred to the resident.
 Clinical experience is supported by participation in service rounds as well as by attending clinical rounds in medicine, radiology, pathology and anesthesiology.
 Clinical rounds at the UCD Medical Center are open to VMTH residents and including Orthopedic Grand Rounds, Morbidity/Mortality Rounds, Oncology Grand rounds, etc.

-- Residents are assigned to clinic duty for approximately 38 weeks per year,.
-Residents are in charge of their own service for a period during their third year.
-SAS residents participate in the emergency in-hours and after-hours surgery and may be responsible for overnight general emergency duty on a rotating basis with other VMTH residents.
+- Residents are assigned to clinic duty for approximately 38 weeks per year.
+SAS residents participate in in-hours and after-hours emergency surgery.
 During off clinic time, the resident is expected to organize and conduct research projects and maintain ACVS required documents.